 - Master of Arts in Teaching in Music Education

 Generous financial aid is available, including undergraduate scholarships and graduate service awards.
 Graduate teaching assistantships provide full tuition plus a minimum stipend ranging from $6,000-$12,000 along with health insurance.

-The School of Music building contains two recital halls, a 15,000 square foot music library, forty-four teaching studios, and seventy-six practice rooms, many of them reserved exclusively for piano majors.
+The School of Music building contains two recital halls, a 15,000 square foot music library, forty-four teaching studios, and seventy-six practice rooms, many of them with Steinway grand pianos reserved exclusively for piano majors.
 The school is close to becoming an “All-Steinway School”.
 The 560-seat Margaret Comstock Concert Hall houses three Steinway and a Bösendorfer “Imperial” concert grand pianos as well as a 64-rank Steiner-Reck organ, the largest of its kind in the Midwest.
 Also available to students are five harpsichords and a number of practice organs.
 A class piano lab consists of 20 Yamaha Clavinova keyboards.

 For additional information: